ralphboadi/ralphboadi/data normalization/README.md

     - sensor_readings Table
   - Inserted distinct values from raw_transactions into normalized tables; 2NF (Second Normal Form).
   - Established foreign keys to enforce referential integrity (2NF → 3NF).
-  - Verified there's no redundancy and run some joins to confirm the normalized structure matches the orignial raw data; 2NF (Second Normal Form).
+  - Verified there's no redundancy and run some joins to confirm the normalized structure matches the orignial raw data.

 ---
 ## Technologies Used